flexflow/FlexFlow/lib/utils/include/utils/graph/README.md

 In `UndirectedGraph` the order of the arguments of `add_edge` doesn't matter as edges are undirected, but the order does matter for `DiGraph` and `MultiDiGraph`.
 `MultiDiGraph::add_edge` takes in two additional arguments of type `NodePort`, specifying the source and destination indices.
 Similar to `Node`s, `NodePort`s can be generated via `g.add_node_port()`.
+`NodePort:` an opaque object used within `MultiDiGraph` to disambiguate between multiple edges. `MultiDiGraph` will be able to distinguish between 2 edges that share the same source and destination as long as at at least one `NodePort` differs.
+Within the context of a PCG, `NodePorts` must be thought of as the various inputs and outputs of a single node.

 The last paragraph covered the base API used to write to graphs, but we also want to be able to read from graphs.
 Reading from graphs is implemented with the `query_nodes` and `query_edges` methods, which can be thought of as executing a database query over the nodes and edges of the target graph, respectively (where queries are restricted to an incredibly simple set of operations).